Alexandr-Petrov/NiBahn/README.md

 - Third 2 bits - the number of actions set
 - Fourth 2 bits - the number of action within the set

-That was enough to develop all functions
+That was enough to develop all required functions:

+### Functions List
+1. xxxx0000 - moving forward in the chain
+2. xxxx0001 - moving backward in the chain
+3. xxxx0010 - change direction via 180 degrees left turn
+4. xxxx0011 - change direction via 180 degrees right turn
+5. xxxx0100 - moving forward individually
+6. xxxx0101 - moving backward individually
+7. xxxx0110 - turn 90 degrees left
+8. xxxx0111 - turn 90 degrees right
+9. xxxx1000 - claim role
+10. xxxx1001 - step down in the role if already taken
+11. xxxx1010 - reelection
+12. xxxx1011 - stop participate in the chain
+13. xxxx1100 - stop if Nibo with higher role corrects the direction

-Robots are very unstable in terms of keeping the same direction, so we have placed black line to make them orient on it and automatically correct the movement.
+Robots also were very unstable in terms of keeping the same direction, so we have placed black line to make them orient on it and automatically correct the movement.

 ## Functionality showcase videos: